Skip to main content

 Populate with TUI

 Here you can specify the paths to directories or files to ingest.
-There also is the possibility to populate an environment with some pre provided example data, to do this, check the Populate Examples checkbox and proceed with the population by clicking on Populate.
+You can also populate an environment with pre-provided example data by checking the Populate Examples checkbox and clicking Populate.

 docker restart my-epos-platform-resources-service

-Remember to change my-epos-platform with the name you used when deploying the environment.
+Remember to replace my-epos-platform with the name you used when deploying the environment.

 4. Explore Your New Platform